-To celebrate the 150th anniversary of diplomatic relations between Austria and Japan, this autumn (26 September to 24 November 2019) will see an exhibition of some of Japan’s best-known and most active artists engaging with the limits and opportunities of politically and socially critical art in their country.
-The exhibition is curated by Marcello Farabegoli.
+To celebrate the 150th anniversary of diplomatic relations between Austria and Japan, the exhibition showed from 26 September to 24 November 2019 some of some of Japan’s best-known and most active artists engaging with the limits and opportunities of politically and socially critical art in their country.
+The Exhibition was curated by Marcello Farabegoli.

 Makoto Aida (JPN), Chim↑Pom (JPN)*, Gianmaria Gava (ITA/AUT), Edgar Honetschläger (AUT), Sachiko Kazama (JPN), Jake Knight (GBR), BuBu de la Madeleine (JPN) & Yoshiko Shimada (JPN), Midori Mitamura* (JPN), Yoshinori Niwa* (JPN), Ryts Monet (ITA/AUT), Tomoko Sawada (JPN), Sputniko!
 (JPN), Ryudai Takano (JPN), Shinpei Takeda* (JPN), Momoyo Torimitsu (JPN), Hana Usui (JPN/AUT), Tomoko Yoneda (JPN), Naoko Yoshimoto (JPN).